-- Indicator colors may vary slightly at different temperature. - After a Fit AP is powered on, you can run the led off command on the AC to turn off all AP indicators.
+- The actual indicator color may vary according to temperature. - After an AP is powered on, you can run the led off command on the AC to turn off all AP indicators.
 To restore the indicators to normal working status, run the led on command.
-Indicators on a Fat AP cannot be turned off using the led off command.